 - Bringing a new, innovative industry to the West Coast of the United States, which could reasonably result in additional increased economic activity at the Port of Coos Bay and with international trade industries;

-- Investing hundreds of million of dollars in port modernization, safety and security enhancements, tidal monitoring systems and first responder training; and
+- Investing hundreds of millions of dollars in port modernization, safety and security enhancements, tidal monitoring systems and first responder training;

 - Committing roughly $100 million in environmental projects, including restoring local wetlands to their natural state, which supports the rebounding of sensitive species like the Coho Salmon.

 Please issue necessary permits for this important project without delay.

 Pacific Connector and Jordan Cove Energy Project supporter